paldhous/NICAR/2017/md_raw/r-to-javascript.md

 #### Load and process nations data to calculate the total GDP per world bank region, by year

-This code duplicates one of the examples from [yesterday's NICAR class](r-analysis.html) on data analysis in R. It reads in the World Bank data, calculates the GDP for each country in each year, and then sums the values across World Bank regions.
+This code duplicates one of the examples from [yesterday's NICAR class](r-analysis.html) on data analysis in R. It reads in the World Bank data, calculates the GDP for each country in each year, and then sums the values across World Bank regions for each year.

 ```R
 # load data